convertir-texto-a-numero-arduino

 }

-Conversion through the String class is the recommended option whenever we do not have a strong reason not to use it.
-It is easy to use, efficient, and the Sting library is light enough that its use is not penalized.
+Conversion via the String class is the recommended option whenever we don’t have a compelling reason not to use it.
+It is easy to use, efficient, and the String library is lightweight enough not to penalize its use.

-The main disadvantage is the absence of control over the process.
-For example, if the string contains invalid characters the result can be unexpected (and generally incorrect).
+Its main disadvantage is the lack of control over the process.
+For example, if the string contains invalid characters, the result may be unexpected (and generally incorrect).

-Although in most cases this is not a problem, in cases where we have to deal with these situations, we may prefer to perform the conversion “manually” (see the Naive method below)
+Although in most cases this is not a problem, if we have to deal with these situations, we might prefer to perform the conversion “by hand” (see the Naive method below).

 Conversion with char array